 Licensees can log in to GoBusiness Licensing website via CorpPass (if licence is under company) or SingPass (if licence is under individual name), search for the Licence > Action > Amend, to register / update details of food hygiene officers.

 SkillsFuture Singapore (SSG), formerly known as the Workforce Development Agency (WDA), launched the Food & Beverage Workforce Skills Qualification (WSQ) system in 2007 as the national qualifications standard for the Food & Beverage industry.
 With effect from 1 August 2010, SFA has aligned the FHO course with the Food & Beverage WSQ standards, as part of government efforts to upgrade the skills of workers.
-To qualify as a FHO, the appointed staff member must undergo the WSQ Conduct Food & Beverage Hygiene Audit course.
+To qualify as a FHO, the appointed staff member must undergo the WSQ Food Safety Course Level 3.

-The WSQ Conduct Food & Beverage Hygiene Audit course is a competency-based course intended to raise the hygiene audit skills of FHOs.
-The course is a 3.5-day programme inclusive of an assessment.
-FHOs trained under the WSQ framework will gain knowledge and practical skills in conducting audits on cleanliness, personal hygiene, and food hygiene in food establishments.
+The WSQ Food Safety Course Level 3 is a 3-day programme inclusive of an assessment.
+FHOs trained under the WSQ framework will gain knowledge and practical skills in conducting checks on cleanliness, personal hygiene, and food hygiene in food establishments.
 Registration and other details can be obtained below: